Mensurationmedium · Past Paper

 More from Mensuration

-- Find the area of a quadrant of a circle whose radius is 7 cm.
+- Find the curved surface area of a hemisphere whose diameter is 10 cm.